anahitxachatryan/TableauDashboard/README.md

 # Dashboard using Tableau

 This repository contains two dashboards created with Tableau.
-Created Dashboards are used to analyse, visualize and exctract meaningful insights from the data.
+Created Dashboards are used to analyse, visualize and extract meaningful insights from the data.

 ## Project 1
 #### Customer Sales Analysis